 Using the template is pretty straight-forward.
 Download the zip file, extract the template and double click it.

-For best results (and because of tighter macro security), it should be in the default location for user templates.
-In Windows 7 this is C:\Users\username\AppData\Roaming\Microsoft\Templates\.
+For best results (and because of tighter macro security), it should be in the default location for Personal templates.
+In Windows 7/8 this is usually C:\Users\username\AppData\Roaming\Microsoft\Templates\.
 If you run it from other folders, you may need to lower macro security settings.
+(Set the Personal templates location using Word's File, Options, Save dialog.)

 The tabbed lower section has many options, with the most popular ones enabled by default.
 Click each tab to see the options available.